Awards Presentation Night Dinner

 M. +61 400 787 116 | [email protected]

-A selection of nominations will be published in the ITS Australia Awards Book that will be distributed to guests attending the Presentation Night Dinner and showcased at all ITS Australia national and international events.
-Download the 2018 ITS Awards Book.
+A selection of nominations are published in the ITS Australia 2019 Awards Book to be showcased at all ITS Australia national and international events throughout 2020.

 Contact ITS Australia for more information: [email protected] or Tel + 61 3 9646 6466